Oleg Krassov

-Oleg Igorevich Krassov (Олег Игоревич Крассов; 26 November 1952 in Moscow – 24 August 2017) was a doctor of Juridical Science, Master of Laws and professor at Moscow State University.
+Oleg Igorevich Krassov (Олег Игоревич Крассов; 26 November 1952 in Moscow – 24 August 2017) was a Doctor of Juridical Science, Master of Laws and professor at Moscow State University.

 Education

-He entered Lomonosov Moscow State University Faculty of Law in 1970 and graduated in 1975.
+He began studying at the Lomonosov Moscow State University Faculty of Law in 1970 and graduated in 1975.

 He studied full-time at the graduate school of the Institute of State and Law, Academy of Sciences of the USSR, from 1975 to 1979.

-He defended the candidate’s dissertation on the “Legal Regime of the State Forestry Fund Lands” (thesis supervisor – I.A.
+He defended his dissertation on the “Legal Regime of the State Forestry Fund Lands” (thesis supervisor – I.A.
 Ikonitskaya, Senior Researcher) on January 23, 1979.
 The defense took place at the Institute of State and Law, Academy of Sciences of the USSR.

-He defended the doctoral thesis on the “Right to Forest Use in the USSR” in 1991.
+He defended his doctoral thesis on the “Right to Forest Use in the USSR” in 1991.
 The defense took place at the Institute for State and Law, Academy of Sciences of the USSR.

 Oleg Krassov was awarded the academic title of Doctor of Juridical Science on January 10, 1992 and academic rank of professor on December 22, 1993.